CloudDevOpsHub/MultiCloud-DevOps-AI-Challenge/README.md

 ```
 → You are serious about a ₹15–50 LPA Cloud/DevOps career
 → You can commit 2 hours daily for 2.5 months
-→ You want to learn from someone who actually worked at Amazon/Google/PwC
+→ You want to learn from someone who actually worked at MNC's
 → You prefer LIVE interaction over watching recordings alone
 → You want 8 real projects on your resume, not just certificates
 → You are tired of random YouTube playlists that go nowhere